sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-box-model.md

 }
 ```

 Dynamite!
-Now, navigate to your dev tools and under the elements tab, hover over each of the divs.
+Now, open index.html in your Chrome browser.
+Navigate to your chrome dev tools and, under the Elements tab, hover over each of the divs.
 What do you notice?
 A "box" is being highlighted in your browswer!

-How about if we drop this code into our CSS file:
+How about if we add this code into our CSS file:

 ```css